Prehistoric sea monsters of the Mesozoic

 For more than 180 million years, the Mesozoic oceans were dominated by large, predatory sea reptiles:

-Who doesn’t like prehistoric sea monsters?
+Who isn't intrigued by such creatures?
 Well, perhaps not everyone.
-But if your kid likes dinosaurs, or is fascinated by marine biology, he’ll enjoy learning about the extinct sea reptiles, too.
+But if your child likes dinosaurs, or is fascinated by marine biology, he or she will enjoy learning about the extinct sea reptiles, too.

 But where to begin?
-Here’s a guide to some of my favorite resources about prehistoric sea monsters for school-aged kids and teens.
+Here’s a guide to some of my favorite resources about Mesozoic sea reptiles for school-aged kids and teens.

 Reign of the Sea Dragons